10 Steps to Choose an Office 365 Backup Solution

 10. Flexibility & Integration

-The ability to store backups in various locations, such as on-premises, cloud storage, or through managed service providers, offers additional control and cost-effectiveness.
+The ability to store backup data in various locations, such as on-premises, cloud storage, or through managed service providers, offers additional control and cost-effectiveness.
 Also ensure the backup solution integrates seamlessly with your Office 365 environment and other tools you use.

 Why it Matters: